smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi10 Matrix Keypad.md

 - 10 <- 7
 - 11 <- 8 (top row "123A")

-> Since the pins are defined from right to left and top to bottom, but we access an array as top to bottom and left to right, we reverse this in the pin array definition
+> Since the pins are defined from right to left and top to bottom, but we access an array as top to bottom and left to right, we reverse this in the pin array definition (see codeblock below)

 ```c
 const int pinCols[4]={5, 4, 3, 2};